NewcastleRSE-Training/git-ultra-novice/_episodes/02-setup.md

 of configurations we will set as we get started with Git:

 *   our name and email address,
+*   correct the name for the main branch of a repository
 *   what our preferred text editor is,
 *   and that we want to use these settings globally (i.e. for every project).